skip to main content

 Louis Costantini /

-Since the beginning of the pandemic, the landscape in which we work has forever changed.
+The landscape in which we work has forever changed.
 When companies were forced to operate remotely, many employees across the globe got a taste of what it was like to work from home full-time.
 Now, many organizations are choosing to operate with a hybrid workforce as a permanent solution to reduce costs and adapt to their employees' needs.

 Yet, despite the benefits of a hybrid work environment, the way employees see culture and how organizations build it is evolving.
 With a dispersed workforce, it's essentially harder for organizations to connect with their people to create a unified cultural experience.
 In this blog post, we discuss five ways to build culture in a hybrid work environment to help your organization overcome challenges from a physically dispersed workforce.